jongmoochoi/irisfaceRGBD/README.md

 #### Install Caffe
 Then we are going to install Caffe.
 Go to: http://caffe.berkeleyvision.org/ Under Documentation section, click on installation instruction.
 Then click on Windows under step-by-step instructions.
 You will be navigated to the github repository of Windows Caffe.
-Download the whole repository.
-Copy the ‘python’ folder of Caffe to the ‘site-packages’ folder of Anaconda.
+In the README instruction, udner the Prebuilt binaries section, click on the link of rebuilt binary you need.
+For me, I download Visual Studio 2015,CUDA 8.0, Python 2.7: Caffe Release.
+Extract the zip file and copy everything in the ‘python’ folder of Caffe to the ‘site-packages’ folder of Anaconda.
 Assuming you installed both Anaconda and Caffe in C disk then you need to copy the Caffe folder under C:\caffe\python to C:\Anaconda\Lib\site-packages.

 #### Download pre-trained weight
 Download the pre-trained weight from: